Anatomy of a review comment

 <sub>ADO Pilot · [live progress](https://app.adopilot.dev/dashboard/reviews/{runId})</sub>

-You will not see findings during this state — see Why two passes for the reason.
+You will not see findings during this state — see Why some findings are dropped for the reason.

 Complete